SimonLodal/xenum/README.md

 # xenum-4.0
 A better C++ enum.
-Native C++11 enums extended with enum size, iteration, conversion to/from string, custom properties on each enum value.
-All static/const(expr), and with zero runtime overhead.
+Native C++11 enums extended with enum size, iteration, conversion to/from string, and custom properties.
+All static/const(expr).

-See [Xenum.hpp](xenum/lib/inc/xenum4/Xenum.hpp) for doc (run 'make doc' in build/ to get doxygen generated html).
+See [doc.xenum.hpp](xenum/lib/src/doc.xenum.hpp) for doc source (run 'make doc' in build/ to get doxygen generated html).